Seascale Golf Club

 Golf Course Review

 Seascale Golf Club is a traditional golf links on the Cumbrian coast minutes from the Lake District National Park.
 One can clearly see the highest mountain in England, Scafell Pike in the Southern Fells Range, from the course.
-Seascale is a typical seaside town with obligatory sandy beach, coastal railway and views of the Isle of Man and Scotland to the north.
+Seascale is a typical seaside town with an obligatory sandy beach, coastal railway, and views of the Isle of Man and Scotland to the north.
 What is more pronounced is the Sellafield nuclear power plant which is just north of the town and borders the course at holes 11 through 13.

 The first 9 holes were laid out in 1893 by Willie Campbell.
 Six years later in 1899, Geroge Lowe would find another nine holes on this compact parcel of land.
 The course begins and ends in town but is not of the traditional out and back variety.
 The first six holes create a loop on the more inland side of the course which arrives almost back at the clubhouse.
 The stretch from holes 7 to 11 takes you to the furthest point of the links.
 The course then tacks back and forth from the 12th to 15th before a closing stretch of three holes along the sea to finish.
 In 1932, Harry Colt would make alterations to the course.